kyma-project/examples/metrics-otlp/README.md

 > **NOTE:** The agent can scrape endpoints even if the workload uses Istio and accepts only mTLS communication.
 Because the agent itself should not be part of the Service Mesh in order to observe the Service Mesh, the agent uses a sidecar but has no traffic interception enabled.
 Instead, it mounts the client certificate and uses the certificate natively for the communication.
 That is a [recommended approach](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings) by Istio.

-To try it out, you can install the demo app taken from this [tutorial](https://github.com/kyma-project/examples/tree/main/prometheus/monitoring-custom-metrics) and annotate the workload with the annotations mentioned above.
+To try it out, you can install the demo app taken from the tutorial [Expose Custom Metrics in Kyma](https://github.com/kyma-project/examples/tree/main/prometheus/monitoring-custom-metrics) and annotate the workload with the annotations mentioned above.

 ```bash
 kubectl apply -n $KYMA_NS -f https://raw.githubusercontent.com/kyma-project/examples/main/prometheus/monitoring-custom-metrics/deployment/deployment.yaml